 Step 2: In the Start Menu, click or select the symbol of your user profile.

-Step 3: After that, choose the user account to which you wish to switch.
+Step 3: After that, choose the user account you wish to switch to.
 You will be redirected to the login screen, where the selected user will be loaded.

 Step 4: You're in now that you've entered the correct login credentials.
-By choosing or touching "Sign-in choices" and then selecting the option you wish to use, you may swap between sign-in options.
+You may swap between sign-in options by choosing or touching "Sign-in choices" and selecting the option you wish to use.

-Using Windows + L to swap users in Windows 10
+Using Windows + L to switch users in Windows 10

-Step 1: If you've already logged into Windows 10, you may change your user account by hitting the Windows + L buttons on your keyboard at the same time.
+Step 1: If you've already logged into Windows 10, you may change your user account by hitting the Windows + L buttons on your keyboard simultaneously.

 Step 2: You will be locked out of your user account and displayed the Lock screen wallpaper if you do so.
 The login screen appears when you click anywhere on the screen.
-Select the account you wish to use and log in with its credentials.
+Please select the account you wish to use and log in with its credentials.

-Step 3: By choosing or touching "Sign-in choices" and then selecting what you wish to use, you may swap between sign-in alternatives.
+Step 3: You may swap between sign-in alternatives by choosing or touching "Sign-in choices" and selecting what you wish to use.

 How to use CTRL + ALT + DELETE to swap users in Windows 10